GSA/piv-guides/pages/template.md

 # Structuring Your Guide and Using Markdown Text Editor

-This section provides:
+This section provides a Template to help you:

-* A Template that will help you structure your guide by using a suggested, basic outline.
+* Structure your guide by using a suggested outline as a starting point.
-* Markdown Text Editor instructions (i.e., syntax) that will help you create and edit text in your GitHub Page.
+* Use the Markdown Text Editor (i.e., syntax instructions) to write your guide.

+To begin your guide, copy and paste the Template below into your GitHub Page:

-1. To use the Template, go to **Template with Markdown Syntax**.
-Copy the Template's text and and samples from the heading up to **Template Ends Here**.
+1. Go to the section below called **Template with Markdown Syntax**.
+Copy the entire Template (headings, text, and samples) up to **Template Ends Here**.
-2. Now, go to your new Page in GitHub and click on the **pencil** symbol (top right-hand side of window).
+2. Now, go to your new GitHub Page and click on the **pencil** symbol (top right-hand side of window).
 The **pencil** opens Markdown's writing and editing mode.
 3. Next, click on Line **1** of your Page (top left-hand corner) and paste in the copied Template.
 4. Scroll down to the bottom of your Page window.
-Click on the green **Commit changes** button to save these changes to your Page.
+Click on the green **Commit changes** button to save the Template to your Page.

+Basic Markdown syntax is embedded in the Template.
+If you want to learn more about syntax options, go to: [**Mastering Markdown**](https://guides.github.com/features/mastering-markdown/){:target="blank"}.

 ___

 # Template with Markdown Syntax

-Basic Markdown syntax is embedded in the template below.
-If you would like to see more syntax options, go to: [**Mastering Markdown**](https://guides.github.com/features/mastering-markdown/){:target="blank"}.

 **Navigation Block and Title of Guide**

-Once you have copied and pasted this **Template** into your Page, go to the **navigation block** in the upper left-hand corner of your Page.
-(The navigation block will be used for website navigation when your guide is posted.)
+Once you have copied and pasted this **Template** into your Page, go to the **navigation block** in the upper left-hand corner of your Page (Lines 1-5).
+(The navigation block is used for website navigation when your guide is posted.)
 Make the following changes to the navigation block:

 * **layout:** default _("Default" is the standard layout.
 Do not change.)_
 * **title:** Guidance Document Template _(Change the **title**, "Guidance Document Template," to your guide's title._)